 The Ing.
 Lucky Luciano at that time (1983) worked at the CNR in Pisa ended with a commitment to long-standing problem of data entry on the IBM 370 mainframe in use at the time CNUCE.
 If it was necessary to punch cards and then read them to a machine to launch their own programs, now it was enough to bring floppy disks 5.25 "disk in any format readable by the operating system CP / M. In fact, he bought a card configured to read in either mode DSDD that SSSD and any format bytes / sector, and sectors / track can transfer protocol through the BSC program to do, turn on the mainframe.
 Here is a page that describes the system extracted from the manual which I managed to get hold of the site CNR - ISTI in Pisa:

-Foregoing today seems to be trivial, but I remember that in 1983 this simple operation resulted in huge losses of time unlike today where this can be done either locally on their systems that eventually with any smartphone or tablet in the cloud.
+The above seems to be a truism today, but I remember that in 1983 this simple operation entailed enormous losses of time unlike today where this can be done either locally or on its systems that may be with any smartphone or tablet in the cloud.

 Unfortunately, the system was not complete boot disk for your operating system CP / M and its utility, so after you connect to the card using a PS2 keyboard PS2-Parallel interface, you connect a TV monitor with PAL analog composite input, the power supply, with an ATX power supply I proceeded to turn on the card being able to get the clear initial screen, the message "System Monitor 4.2" and the prompt "m>".
 There were also many other operating firmware commands as the memory dump, etc..
 So I made some more tests to see how being able to put it in terms of loading an operating system CP / M.

 I was not certain, however, that by directly connecting the 3.5 "drives directly to 34-pin IDC connector from the card MK83, they could function properly.
-As a minimum there would be change from the normal setting DS1 DS0, but my experiences tell me that the connector of a 3.5 "drive is not immediately compatible with the connector of a drive 5.25".
+At the very least there would be change from the normal setting DS1 DS0, but my experiences tell me that the connector of a 3.5 "drive is not immediately compatible with the connector of a drive 5.25".
 To avoid dedicate to solve this problem, I decided to skip taking care to disconnect a drive adapter that I had homemade in January 2012 and it is working perfectly with my MK82 whose schema is as follows:

 In it, the 50-pin IDC connector is directly connected to the IDC connector to 50 pin connector on the board MK82, while the connectors A, B and C are normal IDC 34-pin on which you can insert a classic flat cable for drive 3 5 "or 5.25".
 D connector, you can connect a flat cable to connect an external drive 8 ".
 The main motivation to achieve a connection of this type is inherent in the fact that the 3.5 "drives are not directly interfaced sull'IDC the MK82 for the management of the Ready signal, because each drive expects the Drive Select signal on its pin 12 while the MK83 the sngoli signals are attested on different pin IDC connector to 50-pin (A = 26, B = 28, C = 30 and D = 32).